 Abstract (100): A distinction attributed to Gregory Palamas involves claiming that God’s essence and energies/activities are distinct, yet equally ‘uncreated.’
 Traditionally, this Palamite distinction was attacked by some Latin theologians as compromising divine simplicity.
 A classical view holds that no properties really inhere in God, because God enters into no composition of any kind, including composition of substance and accident.
 God’s energies/activities seem like properties inhering in God or otherwise composing some kind of part of God.
 I will argue that, contrary to appearances, the Palamite distinction is a consequence of commitment to a classical view of divine simplicity.

 Whether there exists a distinction between God’s essence and God’s energies is a question that is often taken to divide Eastern and Western, Orthodox and (Latin) Catholic, theology.
-The distinction is often called the ‘Palamite’ doctrine, after the famous defender of the distinction, Gregory Palamas.
+The distinction is often called the “Palamite” doctrine, after the famous defender of the distinction, Gregory Palamas.
 Nevertheless, reference to God’s essence and energies is scattered throughout the Greek Fathers.
 As I present it here, the Palamite distinction involves claiming that God can be characterized in regard to His essence and energies/activities, where both of these characterizations are equally “uncreated.”
 However, a classical view found in Thomas Aquinas and the Latin tradition more generally holds that no properties really inhere in God, because God enters into no composition of any kind, including composition of substance and accident.
 The Palamite distinction appears to make God’s energies/activities akin to properties inhering in God, being somehow metaphysically distinct from Him or His essence.
 This has led many classical theists of the Latin tradition to reject the Palamite distinction as compromising divine simplicity.
 I will argue that it is, contrary to appearances, commitment to a “classical” view of divine simplicity that plausibly entails the Palamite distinction.

-I am not here interested in giving a historical interpretation of the doctrine, and I will not therefore spend much time justifying that my interpretation of the distinction is the “right” way to interpret any of those authors.
+I am not here interested in giving a historical interpretation of the doctrine, and I will not therefore spend much time arguing that my interpretation of the distinction is the “right” way to interpret any of those authors.
 Yet I should note the vast historical baggage surrounding this Palamite distinction.
 Gregory is popularly revered by Eastern Catholic faithful and theologians, but the distinction between God’s essence and energies is not commonly employed by most Latin Catholic theologians.
 A popular story is that this fact points to an underlying theological difference between Orthodoxy and Catholicism: the Palamite distinction is the only reason for us to accept that humans can be “deified” through participation in God’s energies, whereas Catholics, through over-reliance on scholastic theology that insists on divine simplicity, have forsaken any real union with God.
 The history here is far more intensely complicated and the popular story a caricature.
 There have been Orthodox or Byzantine Catholic Thomist theologians in the past who accepted the distinction, even though it is true that there were many outspoken Thomists who attacked the Palamite distinction at the time of the failed reunion Council of Florence.
 Notwithstanding, the distinction still frequently operates as a bogeyman against Orthodox/Catholic reunion.
-What I hope to show is Latin scholasticism on the Catholic side, of the Thomist variety, is as committed to the distinction as the Orthodox.
+What I hope to show is that Latin scholasticism on the Catholic side, of the Thomist variety, is as committed to the distinction as the Orthodox.